 The Old One therefore uses the fog to produce many of its demons.
 We encounter Primeval Demons when world tendency is at its bleakest.
 Gensei (原生) literally means “original life” or “birth” and thus is also used to refer to spontaneous generation and primitiveness.
 Such wordplay is thus likely supposed to convey how these “primeval” demons are newborn creations of the fog, explaining why their likewise colorless.
 The Old One contributes some of its soul to manifest a primeval demon from the fog, and that helpless newborn will eventually be reshaped to mirror its basis.
 It doesn’t matter if it is based on some living thing, mere bones, inanimate object, or just the idea; if the demon can be conceived, the ancient beast can will it into corporeal form from this dimension.

 The demon’s soul is likewise morphed and “colored” by this experience, resulting in a new demon with dangerous power.
-This strong association with life and revitalization is why Urbain can derive the Recovery, or more accurately “Great Recovery”, (大回復) miracle — a stronger version of Heal, or “Recovery” (回復) — from these souls.
+The vanguards are the most basic, and so have desaturated grey souls, whereas more creative demons possess souls of yellow, red, or green.
+This strong association with life and revitalization is why Urbain can derive the Recovery, or more accurately “Great Recovery”, (大回復) miracle — a stronger version of Heal, or “Recovery” (回復) — from these colorless souls.
 Deriving Soulsucker from a demon soul also indicates that their defining abilities originate with their souls, likely stemming from the colorless soul — indeed, such uncolored souls are used to upgrade weapons forged with more advanced demon souls.
 Among these crucial abilities is the power to make their own demons, allowing the Old One’s forces to multiply without having to be directly involved in the process; this is probably why we find primeval demons spawning at black tendency, when the demons’ forces are at their strongest and most numerous.

 But while the Fog can make the impossible possible and the nonexistent exist, the reverse is also true.
 As an extension of the Old One, the fog is nothingness made manifest.
 If you cannot confirm that something is real, then it effectively doesn’t exist.
 And with reality in flux, space without comprehension naturally disappears within the fog, ceasing to exist — perhaps the same fate which befalls those who entered the fog before the tear.
 As the Maiden in Black words it in Japanese dialogue, the world loses its “place to go” without “possibility” granting it a foundation to support continued existence.
 In other words, the only thing keeping the enveloped lands bound to reality are the souls observing it.
 And so, the demons devour those souls.
 Everything and everyone must be soul-starved.
 The Old One is nothing more than a glorified trash bin for God to destroy the souls he gifted and all of Creation with them; the only question is why.